Jeffson-wu/controller-sw/GenericRecorderLibSrc/readme.txt

 - trcUser.c/.h            - The main API towards the application (trcUser.h in the only include necessary).
 - trcKernel.c/.h          - Internal routines for storing kernel events.
 - trcBase.c/.h            - Internal routines for manipulating the data structures and calculating timestamps.
 - trcHardwarePort.c/.h    - The hardware interface, especially for timestamping.
-(Needs configuration!)
 - trcKernelPort.c/.h      - Kernel specific implementations of macros and data.
 - trcKernelHooks.h        - The trace macro defines (OS independent).
 - trcTypes.h              - Type definitions used.